 That is why it’s so important not to go into debt buying things you don’t need for college.

 However, that doesn’t mean you can’t work a few summer breaks to create your own sinking fund for decorating your dorm room!

 First, create a college sinking fund, and second, ask your family members to donate to your sinking fund can help you save a lot of money.

 Frankly, I think it is really the best way to do it – avoid using college debt as much as possible.

 Anyway, congrats on your new journey and enjoy every bit of it!

 After your first year, the rest of your college life goes by so fast and there’s nothing quite like it!
 In fact, it can easily be the best time of your adult life!

-Next read: What Not To Bring To College
+Next read: What You Shouldn’t Bring To College